antirez/neural-redis/README.md

 * A very simple to use API.
 * Automatic data normalization.
 * Online training of neural networks in different threads.
+* Ability to use the neural network while the system is training it (we train a copy and only later merge the weights).
 * Fully connected neural networks using the RPROP (Resilient back propagation) learning algorithm.
 * Automatic training with simple overtraining detection.